Peter Drew: Career

 During the COVID-19 pandemic in Australia (2020–21), Drew created his "Hugs" series of posters, offering with symbols and words of hope.
 One design posted around Adelaide city centre and suburbs has a design showing an abstract figure leaning forward in a hug, with the words "Together soon enough".
 He sent the posters to anyone anywhere "who had a wall to paste them up on".

 In early 2025, Drew created a series of self-portraits, for an exhibition called The Narcissist, shown at Peter Walker Fine Art in Adelaide in March.
-He had previously undergone a "self-transformation" by undertaking body-building exercises, which he had posted on Instagram, evoking a range of responses from his followers.
+He had previously undergone a "self-transformation" by undertaking bodybuilding exercises, which he had posted on Instagram, evoking a range of responses from his followers.
 He said that his purpose in doing this was "to gently raise the question: do you think this culture of activism has an element of narcissism?"

 In late 2025, the 10th anniversary of his "Aussie" series, at a time when "march for Australia" protests were taking place across the country in 2025, Drew is creating new designs.
 He says that his new posters "defend our right to be patriotic, and not let the other side claim that space".
 His plans for 2026 include the printing and posting of around 1000 new posters, and he aims to make around 500 available for purchase on his website to help fund his trip around Australia, after starting in Adelaide in the summer.
 He plans to visit all capital cities and some rural locations, documenting his journey on Instagram; he will also ask his followers to suggest places to put up his posters.

 As of September/October 2025, Drew estimated that he had himself put up around 800 posters around Adelaide, and 3,000–5,000 around the country.